-Get Chase Bank $200 bonus coupon codes to open a new Chase Total Checking account with a direct deposit, valid through May 15, 2014.
+Get Chase Bank $200 bonus coupon codes to open a new Chase Total Checking account with a direct deposit by August 15, 2014.

-Updated 4/15/2014: We once again have $200 coupon codes available for the Chase Total Checking Account that require a direct deposit.
+Updated 7/17/2014: We once again have $200 Chase Total Checking Account coupon codes available that do require a direct deposit.

-To request your code, just email MaximizingMoney@gmail.com, and I’ll be happy to send you a PDF coupon with a unique code for absolutely free.
+Please feel free to email MaximizingMoney@gmail.com, and I will be more than happy to send you a code for free.

 You can also Purchase Chase $200 Checking Coupons on eBay with or without the direct deposit requirement.

 However, please be careful when buying PDF printouts or code-only auctions of $200 coupon codes that require a direct deposit, because there have been some issues with non-working codes (read further below for more details).

 If you have any questions or issues, please feel free to write me at MaximizingMoney@gmail.com, and I’ll do my best to help you out.

 In Person: You can redeem your code in person at your local Chase Bank branch by printing the entire PDF coupon that we send you and presenting it at the bank when you open your account in person.

 Online: You can redeem your code online by visiting www.chase.com/checking.
 Just click on the “Open Now” button for Chase Total Checking, then select the “I would like to start a new application” option under the Getting Started section, and then enter the Coupon Code in the applicable field.

 This offer is not available to existing Chase checking customers, those with fiduciary accounts, those whose accounts have been closed within 90 days or with a negative balance.